bigmlcom/bigmler/docs/index.rst

 weight.
 This is valid for both regression and classification models.

-The ``--objective-weights`` option is used in classification models to transmit to BigMLer which weight is assigned to each class.
+The ``--objective-weights`` option is used in classification models to transmit to BigMLer what weight is assigned to each class.
 The option accepts a path to a CSV file that should contain the ``class``,``weight`` values one per row::